live-codes/livecodes/docs/docs/advanced/api.md

 The [library](../getting-started.md#npm-package) provides an API for [embedding](./../features/embeds.md) and communicating with playgrounds.

+In the full [standalone app](../getting-started.md#hosted-app), this API is accessible under the global variable `livecodes`, which can be interacted with in the browser console.

 ## API Demo

 A demo page that shows the usage of the API can be [found here](https://live-codes.github.io/livecodes-examples/api-demo.html) ([source](https://github.com/live-codes/livecodes-examples/blob/gh-pages/api-demo.html)).